robert-at-pretension-io/A2A_google_fork/deploy/local/README.md

    ```

    Run this script from anywhere (e.g. `deploy/local/run-local-cluster.sh` from the
    repo root).
-It builds the images and starts the services in the background.
+It reuses cached Docker layers and only rebuilds images when sources
+   have changed.

 3. **Access the UI:**